ambition of CHARLES VICARAGE PACE 1870 - 1926

 SUBJECT: Re: ANNA MARIA PACE - Your Pace Net Wrk - query [Staffordshire - Pennsylvania]

-Hello Nancy,
+Hello ______,

-My name is Gordon Thomas Pace, PO Box 3066, Brighton, Ontario, Canada K0K1H0 (905 355-9942>
+My name is Gordon Thomas Pace, Ontario, Canada

 ANNA MARIA PACE, born at TIPTON, ENGLAND in 1865, That's about six to eight miles from where my great grandfather came from....
 CANNOCK, in STAFFORDSHIRE.
-Please take a look at the UK PACE QUERIES page, when you get a moment, and the top of the other one that says 1997 queries.....I don't know who my great grandfather had for brothers and sisters, at this time, for sure, but I have a few related PACE people that emmigrated here, from England pretty much the same generation (age).
+Please take a look at the UK PACE QUERIES page, when you get a moment, and the top of the other one that says 1997 queries.....I don't know who my great grandfather had for brothers and sisters, at this time, for sure, but I have a few related PACE people that emigrated here, from England pretty much the same generation (age).
 I'm trying to fit them into my Family Tree Maker programme.
 I know there were more and some went to the USA, where my grandfather, CHARLES VICARAGE PACE 1871-1926 wanted to go.....CLICK - grandfather's ambition

 It's possible there's a connection between your great grandmother ANNA MARIA PACE b.1865 and my great grandfather EDWARD PACE.....They're both STAFFORDSHIRE PACES,...